radiac/django-conversate/README.rst

 Conversate - Persistant chat for Django
 =======================================

-A simple lightweight messaging app for django sites, where users may not always be around at the same time.
+A simple lightweight persistent chat app for Django sites, where users may not always be around at the same time.

 Requiring nothing other than a working Django installation, messages can be left for users to pick up later, users can opt in to receive e-mail alerts of